Motion-I2V: Consistent and Controllable Image-to-Video Generation with

 Motion is critical in flow-based Video Frame Interpolation (VFI)

-General Implicit Motion Modeling (IMM) is a novel and effective approach to motion modeling VFI.
+We introduce General Implicit Motion Modeling (IMM), a novel and effective approach to motion modeling VFI.

-Our GIMM can be smoothly integrated with existing flow-based VFI works without further modifications.
+Our GIMM can be easily integrated with existing flow-based VFI works by supplying accurately modeled motion.

 arXiv Detail & Related papers (2024-07-11T17:13:15Z) - MOFA-Video: Controllable Image Animation via Generative Motion Field Adaptions in Frozen Image-to-Video Diffusion Model [78.11258752076046]